Offshore Gold Storage

-But, investing in gold is a great idea because it offers several benefits that paper money cannot:
+Investing in gold is a great idea because it offers several benefits that paper money cannot:

-- Security (with proper storage, which we discuss in detail–keep reading)
+- Security (with proper storage)

 - Hard Assets